samkolasa/J124/README.md

 Bretton Boyd
 * High school film and stage tech theater working in LAUSD who relies a lot on grants that he seeks out himself in order to get equipment for students to learn with.
 * (323) 829-0694

-## Story Pitch:
-For the story I would look more into arts education in LA County.
-After researching Gorman Joint and how so much of the data is sourced from outside of the district, I'd like to compare public schools with charter or online schools and arts education, and get a more hollistic understanding of the resources available to kids in public schools.
-I'd also